 12. Enjoy a Delicious Meal

-On the drinks end, there are five bars on the island, starting with the very energetic Bacardi bar.
-Where you can hang out as well as enjoy a drink.
+On the drinks end, there are five bars on the island, starting with the very energetic Bacardi Bar where you can hang out and listen to music as well as enjoy a drink.
 It has a large seating area and a raised stage for the DJ’s booth who churns out some cool island tunes.
-Other bars in GSC include lighthouse bar and patron’s bar.

-There you have it, twelve things that are guaranteed to help you enjoy your day at Great Stirrup Cay.
-All we can add to this, is some few pointers, like:
+So there you have it!
+12 things that are guaranteed to help you enjoy your day at Great Stirrup Cay Bahamas.
+All we can add to this is a few tips such as: